-Subject Type Applied Subject Cost \$140

-Faculty The Arts Prerequisite NIL
+Subject Type Applied Subject Cost \$160 Faculty The Arts Prerequisite General commitment to visual arts practice

-Duplication NIL Incompatible NIL

 Visual Arts in Practice is a creative and engaging subject that will build students 21st century skills, confidence and imagination as they design and make unique artworks.
 This subject focuses on art-making processes for either 2D or 3D media.
 Students' artworks will communicate personal messages on self and the wider community, while also considering the use or appropriate aesthetic qualities from various sources, cultures, times and places.
 In Visual Arts in Practice students will develop and apply knowledge, understanding and skills on media, technologies, techniques, and contexts to develop projects and products of work.